ImpactClimateChange/Enfin/README.md

 ## Overview

-This portal is meant to be used by Atlanta nonprofit [drawchange](http://www.drawchange.org) to manage their volunteers and events.
-New volunteers will register an account, be vetted by an administrator, then sign up for volunteer events through this portal.
+This is a Environmental Finance service that allows individuals to track their carbon footprint.